guilhermemoraes1/commands/lpic.md

 ### Glossary

+- <a name="kernel-modules"></a> Kernel modules: device drivers and kernel extensions.
+- <a name="kernel-ring-buffer"></a> Kernel ring buffer: log where the kernel stores messages and information related to the system's hardware and software.
 - <a name="pci"></a> PCI device: means any device that can connect into the motherboard by utilizing the PCI slot.
-- <a name="kernel-modules"></a> Kernel modules: device drivers and kernel extensions.
+-

 ##